lowRISC/style-guides/VerilogCodingStyle.md

 fix the problems with symmetric wildcard matching, it is harder to accidentally produce a `Z` input than an `X` input, so this form is preferred.

-The SystemVerilog-2012 `case-inside` construct should not be use used yet.
-It implements asymmetric wildcard matching, so that only `X`s in the case-items will behave as wildcards.
-Unfortunately, tool support for `case-inside` is not universal yet.

 References: